linkml/linkml/docs/howtos/ontologies-as-values.md

        range: uriorcurie
 ```

-We might be tempted to constrain it further:
+We can constrain it further:

 ```yaml
 classes: